It's gold rush season in Colorado.

 08 of 10

-This fall marks the opening of the new Stanley Beer Hall at Stanley Marketplace in Denver.
-Aimed to be a modern spin on the traditional beer hall, Stanley will feature rustic, French-influenced food (shareable style) in a clean, refined atmosphere.
+If beer is on your mind, there are plenty of ways to experience it in Colorado.
+One fun option: Visit the Stanley Beer Hall at Stanley Marketplace in Denver.
+Aimed to be a modern spin on the traditional beer hall, Stanley features rustic, French-influenced food (shareable style) in a clean, refined atmosphere.

 The beer hall — with communal tables, a concrete slab bar and a year-round indoor-outdoor game space — features 30 drafts, the majority of which are local and rotating.
 Even look for cocktails on tap and cold brews.Continue to 9 of 10 below.